 - Requires server setup, maintenance, and security updates

-- Minimal feature set may not suit advanced analytics needs
+- Minimal feature set won't suit teams needing advanced analytics

 FAQ